Circuitscape/Omniscape.jl/docs/src/usage.md

 write_raw_currmap = true
 ```

-The second ethod of `run_omniscape` accepts in-memory objects representing resistance and other spatial data inputs, and a dictionary of arguments specifying Omniscape options.
+The second method of `run_omniscape` accepts in-memory objects representing resistance and other spatial data inputs, and a dictionary of arguments specifying Omniscape options.

 The full suite of arguments that can be specified in the .ini file are described in detail in [Arguments](@ref).